Zak’s Chocolate: Best in Arizona

 “The name Zak’s Chocolate is just a play on our own name,” says Jim, who says that using the last half of their surname sounded right in giving the feel they were trying to create; a friendly place where quality chocolate is king, and chocolate knowledge is freely shared.

-All of the dark chocolate bars at Zak’s feature 70% cocoa.
+All of the dark chocolate bars at Zak’s feature 70% cocoa and are wrapped in this beautiful packaging.
 “We do that so that the true flavour profiles of the beans are clear and their differences shine through,” says Jim.
 The beans are slow-roasted in small batches.
 Jim pays special attention to custom roast according to each origin, and each batch from that origin, as there can be variances dependent on the climate of that particular growing season just as with wine, where you will sometimes see the vintner naming the specific harvest and vineyard of the grapes on the bottle.

 I tasted the various origins Zak’s is currently offering and enjoyed them all.
 I found the Madagascar bar to be less acidic than is the case with some chocolate makers, but the fruitiness still shone through.
 I loved the smokiness of the Papau New Guineau bar.
 We also tasted chocolate from Belize and Nicaragua, each with its own flavour profile.